San Antonio

 Arneson River Theater

-As visitors stroll the River Walk, the Arneson River Theater on one side of the river and its amphitheater seating on the other.
+As visitors stroll the River Walk, the Arneson River Theater is on one side of the river and its amphitheater seating on the other.
 During the summer, the stage lights flip on for the weekend production of Fiesta Noche del Rio, a traditional song and dance production.

 The Briscoe Western Art Museum is more than art, with a stagecoach. a windmill and a covered wagon.
 Credit: Catherine Parker